bmanders716/bmanders716.github.io/cookbook.md

 Oatmeal Biscuits.

-_Ingredients_--7†oz. of flour.
+_Ingredients_--7‡Ø∫. of flour.
-               3†oz. of oatmeal.
+               3‡Ø∫. of oatmeal.
-               3†oz. of castor sugar.
+               3‡Ø∫. of castor sugar.
-               3†oz. of lard, dripping, or butter.
+               3‡Ø∫. of lard, dripping, or butter.
-               º teaspoonful of baking powder.
+               Ï†¥easpoonful of baking powder.
                1 egg.
                1 tablespoonful of water.